 Solid State Batteries: Current and Future Prospects

 Battery technology has evolved from lead-acid to lithium-ion battery, with advancements in the 1970s and early 1990s.
 Current research focuses on improving energy density and safety features, while solid-state batteries are under development.
 These advancements have revolutionized portable devices, electric vehicles, and renewable energy storage systems, transforming various industries.
 Solid-state batteries (SSB) are crucial in the industry for their safety, energy density, and fast charging capabilities.
-They are stable, resistant to overheating, and enable smaller, lighter devices with longer power.
+They are stable, resistant to overheating, and enable smaller, lighter devices with longer battery life.
 Their eco-friendly composition aligns with sustainability goals, driving technological advancements, transportation, and renewable energy.

 How Solid State Batteries Work?